-- · Donating or funding for land to the City of Brampton and non-profits for the development of affordable and 'missing middle' housing solutions. - Leveraging the New Housing Accelerator Fund to contribute to the City's \$8M investment in innovative housing through the Housing Capitalist Capital Project to support the non-profit and co-operative housing sector in Brampton.
+- Donating or funding for land to the City of Brampton and non-profits for the development of affordable and 'missing middle' housing solutions. - Contributing to the City's \$8M investment in innovative housing through the Housing Catalyst Capital Project to support the non-profit and cooperative housing sector in Brampton.